Lisa Albaugh, M.S., Licensed Clinical Professional Counselor

 1988, University of Central Texas

 Jennifer joined Student Counseling Services fall semester 2016.
 She graduated from the University of Central Texas in 1998 with a Master in Counseling Psychology.
 She enjoys working with those presenting with depression, anxiety, trauma and adjustment concerns.
 She also has experience helping those who have a military background.
 Her approach is cognitive-behavioral and is heavily influenced by solution-focused and Dialectical Behavior therapy treatment modalities.
-When away from work she enjoys time with living friends and family, nurturing her love of photography and walking with her dog, Uma.
+When away from work she enjoys time with loving friends and family, nurturing her love of photography and walking with her dog, Uma.
 Back to staff list

 Carrie Haubner, Psy.D., Licensed Clinical Psychologist